openbsd/src/gnu/llvm/llvm/docs/Contributing.rst

 Bug Fixes
 ---------
-If you are interested in contributing code to LLVM, bugs labeled with the `beginner keyword`_ in the `bug tracker`_ are a good way to get familiar with the code base.
-If you are interested in fixing a bug, please create an account for the bug tracker and assign it to yourself, to let people know you are working on it.
+If you are interested in contributing code to LLVM, bugs labeled with the `good first issue`_ keyword in the `bug tracker`_ are a good way to get familiar with the code base.
+If you are interested in fixing a bug please comment on it to let people know you are working on it.

 Then try to reproduce and fix the bug with upstream LLVM.
-Start by building LLVM from source as described in :doc:`GettingStarted` and and use the built binaries to reproduce the failure described in the bug.
+Start by building LLVM from source as described in :doc:`GettingStarted` and use the built binaries to reproduce the failure described in the bug.
 Use a debug build (`-DCMAKE_BUILD_TYPE=Debug`) or a build with assertions (`-DLLVM_ENABLE_ASSERTIONS=On`, enabled for Debug builds).